**NOTE: If you are hoping to get a quick overview of this project, please watch the videos list under Figure 1, Figure 2, and Figure 3.

 Even though 3D printing is a newly emerging technology, it has rapidly became mainstream in education, manufacturing and many other industries.
 3D printers allow anyone to easily produce complex parts.

 However, these machines have one critical flaw.
 After a 3D printer has finished printing a part, a person must physically go to the printer and remove the part from the print bed.
 A 3D printer cannot start its next print job, until the previous part is removed.
 This constraint cripples the productivity of 3D printers.
 If 3D printers could automatically eject their print jobs, then they could print out a constant stream of parts.
 The efficiency of the machine would drastically increase.

 Many businesses already use 3D printers to manufacture products.
-Currently, their manufacturing capabilities are constrained by the need to manually remove/start print jobs If this task was automated, it would be easier for more companies to use 3D printing for volume manufacturing.
+Currently, their manufacturing capabilities are constrained by the need to manually remove/start print jobs.
+If this task was automated, it would be easier for more companies to complete volume manufacturing with 3D printers.